 The Nissin Air Stage 390 reminds me a lot of the Oni Rod - or at least the blank on which the Oni Rod is built.
-The Air Stage does not have the EVA foam grip and does not have the added weight.
-The result is a rod that, at least in my opinion, casts very much like the Oni Rod but weighs half as much.
+The Air Stage does not have the EVA foam grip and the resulting added weight.
+It is a rod that, at least in my opinion, casts very much like the Oni Rod but weighs half as much.
 With just the widened out blank for a grip, the 390 has the balance you would expect from a 1.5 ounce sieryu rod or a very light Japanese tenkara rod.

 From a casting standpoint, both rods are remarkably similar - again, in my opinion.
 I do not expect everyone to agree with me on this one, because the rod's balance certainly does affect the feel of the rod when casting.
 If you can separate what you feel from the weight distribution standpoint from what you feel with regard to how the blank transmits the energy from your hand to the line and the resistance/inertia from the line to your hand, then you will understand what I mean when I say the feel very similar.